tensorflow/tensorflow/tensorflow/examples/android/README.md

     devices).

-      - The Android Studio SDK Manager's NDK installer will install the latest revision of the NDK, which is **incompatible** with Bazel.
-You'll need to download an older version manually, as (2) suggests.
+      - The Android Studio SDK Manager's NDK installer will install the latest revision of the NDK, which may be **incompatible** with Bazel.
+If needed, download an older version manually, as (2) suggests.

 ##### Edit WORKSPACE